sa-mw-dach/ocp-on-kvm/README.md

 See this basic archictural diagram: ![High Level Architecture](/documentation/images/general_architecture.png).

 ### Tasks
 The following paragraphs give an overview of the individual steps needed to setup the OpenShift cluster.
+These tasks are fully automated.

 #### Setup KVM on RHEL 8.1